-The Kleinspan schooltime ended around 12noon or one o’ clock I guess and we lived about a mile east along Stuart Street and so one bleak and chilly winter day Donald Coleman and I set off for home in our grey shirts, grey shorts and grey socks.
+The Kleinspan schooltime ended around twelve noon or one o’ clock I guess and we lived less than a mile east along Stuart Street and so one bleak and chilly winter day Donald Coleman and I set off for home in our grey shirts, grey shorts and grey socks – and grey jerseys.

 It soon burnt out and we meandered on and a block or two later made another blazing but short-lived fire to sit and chat and warm up by.

 Then we reached Hector Street and Donald turned down toward his home and I turned up to mine.
 Mine on the corner and his a block or two closer to the mountain.

 “WHERE HAVE YOU BEEN!?” greeted me.
 The tone of the question surprised me and ruined the quiet, gentle ambience of our leisurely journey home.
 At his home Donald was being asked the same unreasonable question.
 We’d been to school.
 Everyone knew that, why were they asking?

 “IT’S FIVE O’ CLOCK!
 SCHOOL ENDED OVER FOUR HOURS AGO!”
 We weren’t arguing.
 We didn’t say it didn’t.
 What was their point?
 “WHAT TOOK YOU SO LONG?”
 Uh, we were talking . . .